Stanford University's research center for the interdisciplinary study of issues at the nexus of technology, governance and public policy

-Join us for a weekly webinar series organized by Stanford’s Cyber Policy Center (CPC).
+Join us for a weekly webinar series organized by Stanford’s Tech Impact and Policy Center.
+We feature a variety of speakers who will discuss work and research at the intersection of A.I., free speech, democracy, security, and digital communication technologies.
 Our speakers include those who focus on policy to others who concentrate on empirical work around cyber issues.
 There will be both in person and virtual zoom options and attendees can register for all events in the series or single events.
-Events begin in October.

 The Program on Platform Regulation focuses on current or emerging law governing Internet platforms, with an emphasis on laws’ consequences for the rights and interests of Internet users and the public.